Types of terms in a contract Employment contracts and the law

 Terms can also be implied if they are:

-- necessary for 'business efficacy' – this means they're needed to make the working relationship possible
+• necessary for 'business efficacy', sometimes called 'business common sense' – this means they're needed to make the working relationship possible

-- conduct terms – this is when people's behaviour suggests they've agreed something, even though they have not written it down or spoken about it
+• conduct terms – this is when people's behaviour suggests they've agreed something, even though they have not written it down in the contract or agreed it in a conversation

 Terms too obvious to be written

-Terms of a contract can be implied when they're so obvious that they do not have to be written.
+Terms of a contract can be implied when they're so obvious that they might not have been written down.

-An employment tribunal judge would consider a term too obvious to be written if it passes the 'officious bystander test'.
-This is when it's so obvious that the employer and employee intended to include a term, they did not feel they needed to make it an express term.
+An employment tribunal judge would consider a term to be implied if it passes the 'officious bystander test'.
+This is when it's obvious that the employer and employee were in agreement about a term.
+So they did not feel they needed to write it down.

-Even if they're unwritten, these terms are often crucial for an effective working relationship between an employer and employee.
+Even if they were not written down, these terms are often crucial for an effective working relationship between an employer and employee.

 To prevent misunderstandings, the employer should make clear: